metrodango/pip3line/Build-process.md

 The **OpenSSL plugin** has been disabled on this platform though.

-**Python plugins** crash (well the python 3 one does) when both plugins are loaded at the same time, so you can only use one at time on OSX.
-It may be because I am compiling against the stock Python2.7, but who knows ...
+**Python plugins** make Pip3line crash (well the Python 3 one does) when both plugins (2.7 & 3) are loaded at the same time, so you can only use one at time on OSX/MacOS.
+It may be because I am compiling against the stock Python2.7 and the Brew version of Python 3, but who knows, when it comes to Python everything is possible.

 ## OpenSSL plugin